Sustainable sourcing – our private label products

 We continue to work towards improving protection and conditions for workers within our supply chains and reduce the impact of climate change.
 Our strategy incorporates:

-• Private label production – from raw materials, manufacturing to materials and packaging
+• Private label production – from raw materials, manufacturing to packaging

-• The sustainability performance of our strategic brand suppliers
+• The sustainability performance of our key manufacturing suppliers

 • Carbon emissions, reducing water usage and other climate change mitigation measures across our entire supply chain